adimanea/adrianmanea.xyz/english.md

 "Politehnica" of Bucharest, where I covered real and complex analysis, linear algebra, statistics and probability theory.

-During the COVID-19 pandemic, I have uploaded all my materials on [YouTube](https://www.youtube.com/@adrianmanea/videos) and [as notes](https://drive.google.com/drive/folders/17tAYZr1smXJ6DIyqr9s7MqV-RcfvyheH?usp=drive_link).
+During the COVID-19 pandemic, I have uploaded all my materials on [YouTube](https://www.youtube.com/@adrianmanea/videos) and [notes](https://drive.google.com/drive/folders/17tAYZr1smXJ6DIyqr9s7MqV-RcfvyheH?usp=drive_link).

 They are all in Romanian.